data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 Ty: Is FINRA like, I don't know like the culture at FINRA, is it like, very much like, when the government opens they will open up?
 Because I know in New York City, you know, like offices opened up, and obviously companies like GA and other tech companies are like let's let's hold back, but I have some friends that work in investment banks, they have to like show up to work next week, like full time.

 Matt: We, we haven't gotten anything about that yet.
-I think we're following the, to my knowledge, and what I've heard, we're following the like the schools in DC, so ...
+I think we're following the, to my knowledge, and what I've heard, we're following the, like the schools in DC, so ...

 Ty: School schedule.